Edit Your Own Wikipedia Page? There’s a Chance You Will Get Caught.

 • The edits just feel “off” (subjective, I know)

-When done correctly, Wikipedia editing can deliver a boost in corporate reputation, brand awareness, traffic, and revenue, but Wikipedia mistakes can be fatal.
+When done correctly, Wikipedia editing can deliver a boost in corporate reputation, brand awareness, traffic, and revenue, but Wikipedia mistakes can be metaphorically fatal.
 So it is easy to see why the subject of an article would want to edit it themselves.

 Wikipedia has a name for it – Conflict of Interest editing